rundeck/rundeck/docs/en/api/rundeck-api.md

     - [`/api/17/project/[PROJECT]/jobs`][/api/V/project/[PROJECT]/jobs]
         - Response now includes whether a job is enabled, scheduled, schedule is enabled, and in Cluster mode includes the cluster mode server UUID of the schedule owner, and whether that is the current server or not.
         - add `?scheduledFilter=true/false` returns scheduled/unscheduled jobs only
         - and `?serverNodeUUIDFilter=[uuid]` returns scheduled jobs owned by the given cluster member
+    - [`/api/17/scheduler/takeover`][/api/V/scheduler/takeover]
+        - Response now includes previous scheduler owner UUID for jobs.

 **Version 16**: